 Audio/Video Recording Policy

-Swedish Medical Center will permit audio and video recording of the birthing experience when all of the procedures below are agreed to and followed:
+Swedish Medical Center will permit audio and video recording of the birthing experience as long as you agree to and follow all of these procedures:

-The patient or his or her legal guardian must consent prior to recording.
+- The patient or her legal guardian must consent prior to recording.
 Consent must be noted in the patient’s medical record or on the consent form.

 Swedish Medical Center has the right to make and retain a copy of any recording made within the facility.
 A recording will not be considered part of the patient’s medical record.